 - WireGuard: Native WireGuard support isn’t built into EdgeRouter X’s EdgeOS by default.
 You might see community-driven workarounds or run WireGuard on a device behind the router, then route traffic through it.
 If you’re hoping for native, easy WireGuard on EdgeRouter X, know that you’ll likely need a secondary device or a newer router that includes it.

 Bottom line: IPsec/L2TP is the default starting point for EdgeRouter X users who want a robust, straightforward remote-access VPN.
 If you want OpenVPN or WireGuard, you’ll either adapt with additional steps or consider a device that supports those protocols more natively.
-K edge absorption effect explained for VPN users: understanding thresholds, privacy, and choosing the best VPNs in 2025
+Edge download android 2026

 Option A: IPsec/L2TP remote-access setup on EdgeRouter X